fastrgv/Reliquarium/README.md

-# Reliquarium
+# Reliquarium with OpenAL sound

-**ver 1.8.6 -- 28oct20**
-* Updated all glfw libs to v3.3.2.
-* Elliminated SFML-audio entirely.
-* Greatly simplified build process.

-**ver 1.8.5 -- 18apr20**
-* OpenGL v3.3 is now sufficient to run this app...allows older hardware.
-* Improved coding style to read WAV file while "protected";
-* Added a move-sound mute-toggle using v-key (Volume);

-**ver 1.8.4 -- 4apr20**
-* Created new linux sound system with no latency:  a WAV-player using an Ada binding to the ALSA sound library.
-* Sliding sounds have been reenabled; other sounds equilibrated.

-**ver 1.8.3 -- 10mar20**
-* Fixed bad sound file.

-**ver 1.8.2 -- 18jan20**
-* Alternate sound system greatly improves linux portability.

-**ver 1.8.1 -- 5jan20**
-* Added FreeTypeAda (w/TTF);
-* Corrected & improved help screens;

-**ver 1.8.0 -- 28dec19**
+**ver 1.8.7 -- 20feb21**

-* Converted to GLFW;
+* Upgraded to OpenAL sound.
-* Improved & simplified code structure & layout;

 ## See older revision history at end of file

 ## Reliquarium Game Description
 Reliquarium is a very unique set of four 3D slider puzzles, all with a Crystal Skull theme.
 Works on Macs running OSX and PCs running Windows or GNU/Linux.

-A reckless raider from Indiana has plundered tombs and displaced ancient relics.
+A reckless raider from Indiana has been plundering tombs and displacing ancient relics.
 The objective is to carefully return each relic to its rightful place at the center of its cubical box by rearranging the numbered blocks back into their proper order.
 Colors and numerals help determine the proper order.

 Dragging the cursor rotates the cube for a better view angle.
-The keys n/a [Nearer/Away] or the mouse wheel zooms.
+The keys n/a (Nearer/Away) or the mouse wheel zooms.
 Typing a number selects a block to move.
 Then use the keys {u,d,l,r,f,b} to move the selected block (Up,Down,Left,Right,Forward,Backward).

 Alternatively, you can select a block by clicking the cursor on it, prior to the move.